 However, the U.S. has 50 states with populations comparable to other countries.

 Consider the logic, 320 million divided by 50 = 6.4 million per state on average.

-Then consider states like Rhode Island are on the lower side at about 1 million (hard to argue that can’t work), the mean is about the size of New Zealand (which has universal coverage that works), and on the high end states like Texas and California have population sizes of places like Canada and the U.K. (and we know their systems work; some say “their quality isn’t as good,” ok we can argue that at another point, but certainly their systems does “work”).
+Then consider states like Rhode Island are on the lower side at about 1 million (hard to argue that can’t work), the mean is about the size of New Zealand (which has universal coverage that works), and on the high-end states like Texas and California have population sizes of places like Canada and the U.K. (and we know their systems work; some say “their quality isn’t as good,” ok we can argue that at another point, but certainly their systems do “work”).

 So then, a United States-based federal solution that allowed state flexibility could not only work, but work 50 times over.
 One universal solution, applied at a state level to suit the tastes and needs of each of our 50 unique Republics, using other similar sized countries as models.

 Other solutions: The United States could also simply scale up to a system like Denmark, Canada, or Singapore has.
 In other words, there is no real reason to think that size should be a factor (i.e. I’m fairly certain the whole size thing is just a talking point; although if you can prove me wrong, please do so in the comments below!)
 See another take on this Misconceptions: The United States is Not “Too Big” to be More Like Denmark by Benjamin Studebaker.

 Are Systems like Australia’s Any Good?
 Australia outranks the United States by many measures, costs way less, insures more… and even calls its system Medicare.
 Literally, they have a Medicare for all system, and notably for our conversation have a population equivalent to Texas (both around 25 million).
 So, it doesn’t beat the U.S. by every measure, but it certainly works and outranks the U.S. by other measures.
 Learn more about Australian HealthCare from our sister site.